Flyingfoxi/Flyingfoxi/README.md

 - 👋 Hi, I’m @Flyingfoxi
 - 👀 I’m interested in Python and DnD
 - 🌱 I’m currently learning PyQt6 and PyScript
-- 💞️ I’m looking to collaborate on idk, do you have ideas
+- 💞️ I’m looking to collaborate on: Pythonenviroments
-- 📫 How to reach me DM me
+- 📫 How to reach me: DM maybe ?
 - 😄 Pronouns: He
-- ⚡ Fun fact: As you might realize Flyingfoxi isn't my name
+- ⚡ Fun fact: You read that shit :-)

 <!---
 Flyingfoxi/Flyingfoxi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.